 In 2016, Jovan ran for a third term as State Representative.
 He was unopposed for the Democratic Primary and won the General Election by his largest margin, over 60% on November 8, 2016.
 Two days later he was also election by the House Majority Caucus to serve as the House Majority Deputy Whip.
 Jovan was sworn in to his third term on January 11, 2017.

 Jovan serves on the Board of Directors for Big Brothers Big Sisters Colorado.
-He is also an active member of Omega Psi Phi Fraternity, Inc., and chairs the organization’s Voter Registration & Civic Engagement committee.
+He is also an active member of Omega Psi Phi Fraternity, Inc., and chaired the organization’s Voter Registration & Civic Engagement committee.